unspace/un-uploader-demo/README.md

 [nginx-big-upload](https://github.com/pgaertig/nginx-big-upload) and
 [lua-resty-upload](https://github.com/openresty/lua-resty-upload) that look
 promising.
-We really shy away from having file uploads go directly through the application stack (cough Node people), if you can use S3 or an alternative that promises the same functionality we think that is the best approach.
+We really shy away from having file uploads go directly through the application stack, if you can use S3 or an alternative that promises the same functionality we think that is the best approach.

 ## Pusher